Research

 Genetics, Genomics & Big Data

 Publisher’s Weekly noted that in his book Beyond Genetics, McGee advanced the proposition that human genetic information is turning “being digital” (of Nicholas Negroponte fame) into “being genomic,” a sphere of living in which hereditary information can be understood as part of a mind-boggling sphere of data.
-Alongside this work, the group’s research to date has included: a study of ethical issues in commercial population genomics in Iceland, a study of informed consent to gene transfer research and gene therapy, a collaborative effort to define ethical issues in the creation of synthetic life, a review of legal issues in patenting of genes and genetic tests, the first suggestion of a public policy problem called “genetic exceptionalism,” a proposed model for “public health genetics” at CDC, and two models for Islamic governance of genetic technologies.
+Alongside this work, the group’s research to date has included: a study of ethical issues in commercial population genomics in Iceland, a study of informed consent to gene transfer research and gene therapy, a collaborative effort to define ethical issues in the creation of synthetic life, a review of legal issues in patenting of genes and genetic tests, development of a public policy problem called “genetic exceptionalism,” ethical issues in a “public health genetics” at CDC, and two models for Islamic governance of genetic technologies.
+He has also collaborated on several analyses of ethical issues in stem cells.

 Clinical and Hospital Ethics